 Isometric Shoulder Extension

-To do: This isometric exercise is done standing with your back against a wall and your arms at your sides.
+To do: Stand with your back against a wall and your arms at your sides.
 With your elbows straight, push your arms back toward the wall.
 Hold for 5 seconds, and then rest.
 You can repeat this 10 times.
 If this exercise hurts your joints, ask a trainer to show you another isometric shoulder exercise.

 This exercise strengthens the thigh muscles, which are a major support for the knees.

 To do: Sit on the floor or a bed with one leg straight and the other bent.
 Then tighten the thigh muscles of your straight leg as hard as you can.
 Keep the thigh muscle tight and count to six.
 Relax, and then repeat.
 Do with the opposite leg, gradually increasing up to five, then 10, then 15 repetitions, twice daily with each leg.
 If this exercise hurts your joints, ask a trainer to show you another isometric thigh exercise.

 Stretch for Better Flexibility

 Regular stretching helps you move well.
 To ease pain and stiffness, use moist heat or warm baths before and after stretching exercises.
 Warm up with light aerobic exercise such as walking for 10 minutes first.
 Hold stretches for 30 seconds without bouncing or jerking.
 The stretch should feel good.
 Keep it gentle, not intense.